ampproject/amphtml/extensions/amp-access/amp-access.md

 literal: STRING | NUMERIC | TRUE | FALSE | NULL
 ```

-Notice that ```amp-access``` expressions are evaluated by the AMP Runtime and AMP Cache.
+Notice that ```amp-access``` expressions are evaluated by the AMP Runtime and Google AMP Cache.
 This is NOT part of the specification that the Publisher needs to implement.
 It is here simply for informational properties.

 ## Detailed Discussion